felixroos/blocksalat/README.md

 # blocksalat

+a modular synth out of blocks.

-this is a very rough sketch, trying out [blockly](https://www.npmjs.com/package/blockly) as a ui for [kabelsalat](https://kabel.salat.dev/learn/).
+this is an experiment to use [blockly](https://www.npmjs.com/package/blockly) as a ui for [kabelsalat](https://kabel.salat.dev/learn/).

 ## examples